Showing posts with label granddaugher. Show all posts

 The back windows are covered with foil to keep out the heat.

-It was very hot in this airplane the sun was beaming down on the plane.
+It was very hot on this plane; the sun was beaming down.

 Walton's Mountain.

-I looked at the land below, it looked like squares and rectangles with a hint of green, and brown.
+I looked at the land below, which appeared as squares and rectangles, with a hint of green and brown.

-The pilot talked about his family, he said that most of his children did not like to fly.
+The pilot talked about his family.
+He said most of his children did not like flying.

-He said that he enjoyed doing Angle Flights and he had flown many.
+He said he enjoyed doing Angle Flights and had flown many of them.

 We land at the London, Kentucky Airport.

-We board the final airplane that will be taking us to the Muscle Shoals airport.
+We board the final plane to the Muscle Shoals airport.

-The pilot has a small airplane, it is very hot, and there are lots of bright white clouds, which have been blown in from a storm that is brewing in the Gulf, which causes the airplane to bounce about.
+The pilot has a small airplane; it is very hot, and there are lots of bright white clouds blown in from a storm brewing in the Gulf, causing the aircraft to bounce about.

-When we arrived home I found out later that this problem caused everyone flying in the Eastern area to be affected.
+When we arrived home, I found out that this problem had affected everyone flying in the Eastern area.

-When we landed my daughter told me that she was frightened by this flight and that she had prayed all the way home.
+When we landed, my daughter told me she was frightened by the flight and had prayed all the way home.

-The pilot talked about his family, he said that all his family was musicians and that most of them were engineers.
+The pilot talked about his family; he said that all his family were musicians and that most of them were engineers.

-We leave the airport with my daughter's husband and we stop at Sweet Peppers food for supper.
+We leave the airport with my daughter's husband, and we stop at Sweet Peppers for supper.

 I ordered two boxes of meals to go.